HTTPArchive/almanac.httparchive.org/src/content/en/2022/http.md

 ### HTTP/2 Push

 HTTP/2 Push allows web servers to pre-emptively send a response to a request before that request is even sent by the client.
-For example, a web site provider can push a resource that will be used during a page load to the end user along with the main HTML.
+For example, a website provider can push a resource that will be used during a page load to the end user along with the main HTML.

 {{ figure_markup(
   image="h2-push-usage.png",